disposablefilm/disposablefilm.com/_posts/2016-02-20-Disposable-Film-Fest-2016.md

 Participants will also learn the tools of the trade including Adobe Premiere Clip, a free mobile app for Android & iOS that opens the door for creatives to make video sketches in their devices.
 We’ll also be touching on the basics of Adobe Premiere Pro CC.

 <a href="https://workshop.attendease.com/" target="_blank">https://workshop.attendease.com/</a>

+## SUNDAY, APRIL 10

+### PALATABLE PAIRING: FILM AND FOOD AT 18 REASONS

+<b>7:00 PM - 9:00 PM, 18 REASONS</b>

+DFF is pairing films with tasty treats from 18 Reasons and Pie Ranch for our signature Film + Food event that delights the intellect as much as the palate!
+We’ll be serving up bites created by 18 Reasons’ Chef Jaime Tjahaja, made from the freshest organic and seasonal ingredients — along with a selection of the year’s best food films from around the world, courtesy of Real Food Media.
+And of course a selection of wines from Cycles Gladiator and Broadside to round out the experience.

+<a href="https://filmandfood2016.attendease.com/" target="_blank">https://filmandfood2016.attendease.com/</a>